Heterogeneity of Central Nodes Explains the Benefits of Time-Varying Control in Complex Dynamical Networks: Introduction

+In this paper, we address these two questions in the context of discrete-time linear dynamics evolving over directed networks.
+Since the implementation costs of TVCS are greatly domain-specific and do not follow any common pattern of dependence on the control schedule, we here provide an in-depth analysis of the benefits of TVCS.
+This provides the necessary information for comparison with the costs of implementing TVCS in any specific application in order to decide between TICS and TVCS.

-In this paper, we address these two questions in the context of directed discrete-time linear network dynamics.
-We show that \emph{$2k$-communicability}, a new notion of nodal centrality that we define here, plays a fundamental role in TVCS.
+To this end, we show that \emph{$2k$-communicability}, a new notion of nodal centrality that we define here, plays a fundamental role in TVCS.
 This notion measures the centrality of each node in the network at different spatial scales.
-Based on the distinction between local and global nodal centralities, we show that the optimal control point at every time instance is the node with the largest centrality at the appropriate scale (i.e., the node with the largest $2k$-communicability at an appropriate~$k$).
-Accordingly, our main conclusion is that the benefit of TVCS is directly related to the \emph{scale-heterogeneity of central nodes} in the network: the most benefit is gained in networks where the highest centrality is attained by various nodes at different spatial scales, while this benefit starts to decay as fewer nodes dominate the network at all scales.
-We provide analytical results and extensive case studies of synthetic and real networks to support and illustrate this conclusion.
+Throughout this work, the \emph{spatial scale} (or simply \emph{scale}) of any notion of centrality is defined as the maximum topological distance between pairs of nodes that allows them to affect the centrality of each other, where topological distance between a pair of nodes refers to the minimum number of edges in the graph of the network that should be traversed to go from one to the other.
+In particular, the spatial scale of degree centrality is $1$, while the spatial scale of eigenvector centrality is $\infty$.
+Based on the distinction between local and global nodal centralities (i.e., centralities with small and large spatial scales, respectively), we show that the optimal control node at every time instance is the node with the largest centrality at the appropriate scale (i.e., the node with the largest $2k$-communicability at an appropriate~$k$).
+Accordingly, our main conclusion is that the benefit of TVCS is directly related to the \emph{scale-heterogeneity of central nodes} in the network: the most benefit is gained in networks where the highest centrality is attained by various nodes at different spatial scales, while this benefit starts to decay as fewer nodes dominate the network at all scales (i.e., scale-homogeneity).